jackcase04/jackcase04/README.md

 ## About Me

-- Computer Science Major with Computer Engineering minor at Missouri University of Science and Technology (Class of 2027)
+- Computer Science Major at Missouri University of Science and Technology
+- Graduating May 2027
-- Software Engineer at BWT Automation
+- Previous intern at BWT Automation doing Robotics Software Development

-## What I'm Working On

-- **Robotics at BWT Automation:** Working on developing code for robotics applications in C++, Java, and Python.
+## My Work

+- **HTTP Server from Scratch**: An HTTP Server written in C to better understand what backend frameworks abstract from the user.
+It is a work in progress.
-- **CCH App:** A full-stack chore reminder app for my college house.
+- **CCH App**: A full-stack chore reminder app for my college house.
 Built with Spring Boot, PostgreSQL, and React Native.
 Handles 64 users with scheduled push notifications.

 ## Languages & Tools

-- **Languages:** C++, Java, Python, JavaScript
+- **Languages:** C, C++, Java, Python, JavaScript
 - **Frameworks & Databases:** Spring Boot, PostgreSQL, SQLite, React Native
 - **Tools & Platforms:** AWS, Docker, Railway, Vercel, Git